 Honors Students and Courses

 To identify students in the Banner Student Information System who are in the Honors Program each term, a student attribute of "HONR" is added to their record each term he/she is an honors student.
 Then these attributes are tied to the honors courses for allowing registration.
-If a student receives a "prerequisite or test score not met" or "student attribute missing" message when they web register, or if they have any questions regarding the Honors Program, they would need to contact the Honors Program Director at (940) 397-4534.
+If a student receives a "prerequisite or test score not met" or "student attribute missing" message when they web register, or if they have any questions regarding the Redwine Honors Program, they would need to contact the Honors Program Coordinator at (940) 397-4534.
 Click here to go to the Honors Program website.

 (back to top)